Child Neurology and Neurodevelopmental Disabilities Residency Training Programs | History

 1990-2005: Dr. Joseph Volpe was appointed Neurologist-in-Chief in 1990.
 During his tenure, the size and scope of the Child Neurology Residency Training Program grew substantially, and Dr. Basil Darras became the Training Program Director.
 Dr. Volpe fostered the development of subspecialty clinical programs, with particular emphasis on fetal/neonatal neurology.
 His tenure was notable for the recruitment of 20 new faculty.

-2013: Dr. Mustafa Sahin established the Translational Neuroscience Center at Boston Children’s Hospital, which created the infrastructure for translating discovery into practical tools for diagnosis and treatment of neurodevelopmental disorders.
+2013 – Present: In 2024 Mustafa Sahin was named Neurologist-in-Chief Dr. Mustafa Sahin established the Translational Neuroscience Center at Boston Children’s Hospital, which created the infrastructure for translating discovery into practical tools for diagnosis and treatment of neurodevelopmental disorders.
 In 2021, an unprecedented gift of $25 million from philanthropist Rosamund Stone Zander was made to expand the center.
 Named on her behalf, the Rosamund Stone Zander Translational Neuroscience Center provides transformational research funding and technical resources for investigators, as well as advocacy, community-building, and educational programs for patients, families, and caregivers.